freenandes/topo-da-mente/content/bookmark/radios-and-other-music-communities.md

 The radio shows I often come back to:

-- [Perfect Sound Forever](https://www.nts.live/shows/perfect-sound-forever) — Ambient, dream-pop and shoegaze have a special place in my heart and this shows collects the stuff I’m usually into and helps me discover some new old records.
+- [Perfect Sound Forever](https://www.nts.live/shows/perfect-sound-forever) — Ambient, drone, minimal folk, post-punk, dream-pop, shoegaze and the like have a special place in my heart.
+This show collects the stuff I’m usually into and also helps me discover some “new old” records.